derhansen/tobserver/README.md

 global overview of all your TYPO3 instances.
 It includes an overview of all installed TYPO3 core versions, extensions and contains some basic data about the system environment of each website.

+tObserver can also monitor TYPO3 websites by checking configurable URLs for a given HTTP status code and will inform you by email, if the request to the webserver did not respond with the expected HTTP status code.

 More information about tObserver can be found [here](https://www.tobserver.com/about "About tObserver")